What are Content Pillars?

 June 10, 2021 •DJ Team

 What are content pillars?
-Also known as the SEO Pillar, content pillars are a novel type of content strategy framework that involve the creation and tactical interlinking of related pieces of content designed to increase a website’s search engine rankings.
+Also known as Pillar-Based Marketing, content pillars are a novel type of content strategy framework that involve the creation and tactical interlinking of related pieces of content designed to increase a website’s search engine rankings.

 Long gone are the days of search engine optimization (SEO) when keyword spamming and aimless link building work to win those coveted page-one Google rankings today’s brands are after.